Call or Message 0432881220 to Book an Acupuncture Session

 1. Reading the website In Vitro Fertilisation (Wikipedia) first to understand IVF-ET, a success case starting from 1978 only, and the Terminology, history, Medical uses, Methods, Expansions, Complications and health effects, Controversial cases (Mix-ups, Preimplantation genetic diagnosis or screening, Industry corruptions.), Emotional involvement with children, Men and IVF, Availability and utilization, Legal status, Alternative of IVF.

-2. Watching the two videos on this page while you read through the information below.
+2. Watching the three videos on this page while you read through the information below.
 Those videos aim to assist you to understand the complex procedures of Olvulation and Pregnancy.
 Reflecting on the content of these videos will help you understand that a positive pregnancy test is merely the initial step towards a healthy pregnancy.

 Prior to conception, during the process, and after becoming pregnant, it is essential to have been and are prepared and adjusted both physically and mentally to ensure optimal health.
-Creating a conducive internal environment is crucial for the nearly ten-month journey of pregnancy.
+Creating a conducive internal environment is crucial for the nine-month journey of pregnancy.
 Let us collaborate diligently and with other healthcare professionals to achieve your wonderful goal of bringing new life into the world!

 The Complex of Pregnancy and Live Birth